 I called Scott and said, “Its Bible studies for dads and kids.”
 Scott then talked with Ray Nixon and said, “I’m helping a new ministry get started – here’s what it is and here’s who’s doing it.”
 Ray said, “I’m in.
 Let’s get it going.”

 So in the fall of 1996 we started 6 Bible studies with 40 dad-son or daughter couples.
 I wrote 3 lessons a week, handed them to the dads to teach, and we’ve kept going ever since.

 My point in writing this is to prove that this whole dads and kids Bible study thing was God’s idea from the very start.
-God answered a dad’s prayer, told some guys what the answer was, handed the answer to me, said, “Do this” – and with help from every one of you reading this letter set into motion this dads and kids Bible study thing which continues to grow nationally and internationally now going on 22 years, and has become a way for thousands of dads around the world to direct their children to keep the way of the Lord by walking along side them.
+God answered a dad’s prayer.
+He put the answer into men’s hearts, handed the answer to me and said, “Do this” – and with help from every one of you reading this letter set into motion this dads and kids Bible study thing which continues to grow nationally and internationally now going on 23 years, and has become a way for thousands of dads around the world to direct their children to keep the way of the Lord by walking along side them.

 Not to us, O Lord, but to your name goes all the glory,